TransparentEdge/terraform-provider-transparentedge/docs/resources/staging_vclconf.md

 - `productiondate` (String) Date when the configuration was fully applied in the CDN.
 - `uploaddate` (String) Date when the configuration was uploaded.
 - `user` (String) User that created the configuration.

+<a id="nestedatt--timeouts"></a>
+### Nested Schema for `timeouts`

+Optional:

+- `create` (String) If set, the provider will wait until the VCL configuration is fully deployed across all CDN edge nodes before completing.
+Must be either null (don't wait) or a duration greater than 5m, since propagation typically takes between 5 and 10 minutes (e.g. "15m").

 ## Import